- Direct Buy Auto Warranty, ASAP Warranty, and US Fidelis are our top picks for the worst extended auto warranty companies.

-- Coverage: Find out what plans are offered and how these plans can be customized for your specific needs.
+- Coverage: Find out what vehicle protection plans are offered and how these plans can be customized for your specific needs.

 - Additional perks: Does the organization provide roadside assistance, towing coverage, rental cars, or any other extra benefits?

-- Claims process: Can you choose your repair shop?
-Do you have to pay for the repair costs up front and wait for reimbursement, or does the company handle claims directly?
+- Claims process: Can you choose your repair facility?
+Do you have to pay for the repair bills up front and wait for reimbursement, or does the company handle claims directly?

 If you’ve been victimized by one of the worst extended auto warranty companies, you should take action.
-Follow these steps when you don’t get what you paid for with a warranty provider:
+Follow these steps when you don’t get what you paid for with a warranty scammer: